AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/react/overview/product-features.md

 - `MessageReaction`: Implements a custom UI layout in the message list.
 - `BottomSheetEmojiList`: A pop-up window showing the reaction list.

 The `ContainerProps` object provides an `enableReaction` property to enable reactions.
 This feature is disabled by default.
 To enable, set it to `true`.
-The sample code is as follows:

 ### Message thread